-FNDS 2010 students will complete career interest inventories (www.aum.edu/careertest) so advisers may counsel them more effectively.
-These tests will be administered once a semester for transfer students and certification students.
-Prior to admission to Professional Education, each student will review these goals and needs with an adviser.
+FNDS 2010 students will complete career interest inventories (www.aum.edu/careertest) so advisors may counsel them more effectively.

+These tests will be administered once per semester for transfer students and certification students.
+Prior to admission to Professional Education, each student will review these goals and needs with an advisor.